 This paper divides the whole sixteen chapters of 1 Corinthians into five parts, namely: introduction, division in the church, issues related to moral and ethical disorder, answers to specific questions asked by the Corinthians and conclusion.
-The introductory section comprises of Paul's salutation and thanksgiving (1 Cor.
+The introductory section comprises of Paul's salutation thanksgiving (1 Cor.
 1:1-10).
 In section two, Paul deals with the issue of division in the church, as reported by the members of the house of Chloe (1Cor.
 1:11, 4:21).
 This division can be attributed to their "... misunderstanding of the essence of Christian leadership (Kelvin, 2003).
 Section three deals with decadence and other vices committed by members of the Church such as incest, law suit and sexual immorality (1 Cor.
 5-6).
-The fourth section talks about Paul's response to the specific question asked him by the Corinthians on www.tatttotreett.comy.../ 377.
-Recessed on 15/ 00/ 2020.

-© Oguaa Journal of Religion and Human Values (OJORHV)--Official Journal of the issues like: marriage, personal liberty, and conduct during public worship, Spiritual gifts and resurrection (1 Cor.
+The fourth section talks about Paul's response to the specific question asked him by the Corinthians on issues like: marriage, personal liberty, and conduct during public worship, Spiritual gifts and resurrection (1 Cor.
 7-15).
 The last section deals with conclusion or closing (1 Cor.
 16).
 The focus and limitation of this paper is contextual interpretation of 1 Corinthians 6:9 which belongs to the third section as given above.